NEW AND RECENT RELEASES...

 Frequency Modulation Radio

-Frequency Modulation Radio is hosted each month on 2nd and 5th Sundays by Thomas Dimuzio on KPFA Radio 94.1 FM.
-Masters of noise and experimental music join Thomas for live on-air performances.
+Frequency Modulation Radio hosted by Thomas Dimuzio ran for three years on KPFA Radio 94.1 FM in Berkeley, CA. Masters of noise and experimental music joined Thomas for live on-air performances.
 Get your Freq on and tune out to the demodulations of Rubber O' Cement, Kris Force, FiLTHMiLK, AUME, The Fathers, Layne, Sharkiface, Cheryl Leonard, Wobbly, Tom Nunn, Ryan Jencks, Joe Colley, Scott Arford, Fluorescent Grey, bran(...)pos, Collision Stories, Tania Chen, Phillip Greenlief, Arcane Device, Gen Ken Montgomery, Zaimph, Middle Grey, Julia Mazawa, Fletch Pratt, Andrew Neumann, and more.

 Channelling the eternal feedback loop.
 Look soon for a complete archive online.